Beacon hebrew Alliance Bylaws

 Section 1: The By-laws, or any portion thereof, may be amended in the following manner:

 e.
-If two-thirds of the vote of the congregation present favors the proposal, it shall be declared adopted.
+If two-thirds of the eligible voters present in person or electronically at a subsequent meeting or who submit online ballots favor the proposal, it shall be adopted.

-Section 2: A proposal for amendment or suspension which has been rejected by BHA may not be resubmitted for the consideration of BHA unless twelve (12) months have elapsed since the time of such rejection.
+Section 2: Those specific proposals for amendment or suspension which have been rejected by the membership of BHA may not be resubmitted for the consideration of the membership unless twelve (12) months have elapsed since the time of such rejection.

-Section 3: These By-laws, when approved by the Congregation at a membership meeting, will become effective upon such approval, and the former By-laws and amendments are repealed.
+Section 3: These By-laws, when approved by the requisite number of eligible voters at a membership meeting or via online ballots, will become effective upon such approval, and the former By-laws and amendments will then be deemed repealed.